Mortichar/semi-modify-game-speed/notes.md

 * Attempt work on individual character configs - at the very least give a warning when switching chars & disable auto-enable.

 ### Bug Hunt
-* customNotify: $.notify not a function.
-Move to native game notifs.
 * when canceling on new version, SEMI header still injected on bottom of sidebar. is this bad, though?

 ## TODO overflow